feldera/dist-design/README.md

    may still commit in the absence of a commit request, as long as the database implementation can still roll back to the most recently coordinated commit.)

+[^2]: If `seq <= output_tail[k][w]`, then this output was already produced in a previous run.
+DBSP is designed to produce deterministic output, so in this case we could read the old output and compare it against the new and issue a warning or a fatal error if it differs.

 # Scale in and out